Jason Garcia (artist): Tewa Tales of Suspense!

-The Pueblo Revolt of 1680 was a very historical event for the people of Santa Clara; it was one of the most successful attempts in going against the European colonists.
-For over a decade, there was no intrusion.
-Unfortunately their independence was taken once again twelve years later.
-During this time, fighting against the Spanish was a bloodbath and is still to this say a painful episode to remember.
+The Pueblo Revolt of 1680 is widely considered a historical event for the people of Santa Clara as it was a successful attempt in going against the European colonists.
+For over a decade following the revolt, there was no documented intrusion.
+Their independence was taken once again twelve years later in a period of time that featured fighting against the Spanish.
 Because of this, Garcia felt the need to tell this story to today's generations in ways that they can understand and relate to.
 In this series, Garcia shows important events of the Pueblo Revolt through comic book iconography and styles.
-The series consists of seven works that leave a visually powerful impression.
+The series consists of seven works.
 There are very few contemporary records and depictions of the Pueblo Revolt, thus Garcia's aspire to tell the Pueblo's perspectives on the story.
-Through this series, Garcia is bringing the rebellion back to life and grabbing people's attention to remember this important event of Native history.
+Through this series, Garcia attempts to bring the rebellion back to life by bringing people's attention to this event of Native history.
 He does this through the use of vibrant colors and comic-book format, that presents a difficult time in American history in a "non-threatening manner," and using this, it allows the viewer to consider controversial aspects of our country's history.